-This annual reenactment of the millenary Inca solstice celebration is a “must” experience that you will never forget!
+This annual reenactment of the millenary Inca winter solstice celebration is Cusco’s largest festival of the year and a “must” experience that you will never forget!

-For centuries after the Spanish Conquest, and replaced by Catholic celebrations of Corpus Christi, Inti Raymi was revived in 1944 as a private initiative of Instituto Americano de Arte del Cuzco.
-It has since grown into Latin America’s largest festivals, a spectacle of ancient royal pomp and energy.
+For centuries following the arrival of the Spanish the celebration of the sun was replaced by the Catholic celebrations of Corpus Christi.
+Inti Raymi was revived in 1944 as a private initiative of the Instituto Americano de Arte del Cuzco.
+The festival today on June 24th is one of Latin America’s largest, a spectacle of ancient royal pomp and energy.

 Attend the festivities with your private guide to experience for yourself this spectacular reenactment of the ancient Inca rituals.

-In the afternoon we start to explore the city of Cusco on a tour, in which your private guide will explain the history and significance of our Inca culture and vast changes that took place with the Spanish Conquest.
+In the afternoon we start to explore Cusco on a tour, in which your private guide will explain the history and significance of our Inca culture and vast changes that took place with the invasion of Spanish forces.

 After breakfast, you are picked up by your driver for transfer either to the train station at Poroy or Ollantaytambo, where you board the train to Machu Picchu, the Lost City of the Inca.

 We arrive at the town of Aguas Calientes, and take a bus for about 30 minutes, ascending up a series of switchbacks to reach the incomparable Machu Picchu.
-The excursion includes a private tour of the citadel, visiting the main plaza, the Circular Tower, the Sacred Sundial, the royal quarters and the Temple of the Three Windows.
+The excursion includes a private tour of the citadel, visiting the main points of interest, including the Guardhouse, the Temple of the Three Windows, the Intihuatana (“hitching post of the Sun), the Sacred Rock and the Temple of the Condor, among others.
 You also have some free time to walk around the complex at your own pace.
 We have lunch at Sanctuary Lodge Restaurant, before you settle in at your selected hotel.
 (B/L)